Stuart Humphryes: In print

-The June 2021 Doctor Who Magazine issue #564 published a 4-page article written by Humphryes on his search for, and eventual restoration of, missing photographs of director Christopher Baker.
+The June 2021 Doctor Who Magazine issue #564 published a 4-page article written by Humphryes on his search for, and restoration of, previously missing photographs of director Christopher Baker.

 In March 2021, the French youth magazine Topo ran a 2-page feature on his photo enhancement work, focusing on the French roots of the autochrome process and its use during World War I.

-The December 2020 and January 2021 issues of the US-based Wild West magazine included restoration and photo colourisation work by Humphryes, who had employed artificial neural networking to reconstruct and enhance the face of Billy the Kid from the only verified tintype photograph of the outlaw.
+The December 2020 and January 2021 issues of the US-based Wild West magazine included restoration and colourisation work by Humphryes, who had employed artificial neural networking to reconstruct and enhance the face of Billy the Kid from the only verified tintype portrait.

-In October 2020 The National newspaper printed a feature on Humphryes and his autochrome enhancement work.
+In October 2020, The National newspaper printed a feature on Humphryes and his autochrome enhancement work.
 The article focused on the Gulf region and consisted of an interview and restoration galleries.

-In May 2020 - to mark the 75th anniversary of Victory in Europe Day - the Royal Mail issued commemorative coin presentation packs which included colourisation work by Humphryes.
+In May 2020, to mark the 75th anniversary of Victory in Europe Day, the Royal Mail issued commemorative coin presentation packs which included colourisation work by Humphryes.This work was marked by an interview and article in The Daily Mail on 03 May 2020, entitled "The Artist Putting His Own Stamp On Victory".

-In February 2019 the London Evening Standard ran a feature on his colourisation work.
+In February 2019, the London Evening Standard ran a feature on his colourisation work.
 Humphryes stated, "I try to be bold with my colours – most colourisers seem frightened of the medium and make their work pastel and faded.
 I’m of the opinion that if I’m going to add colour I may as well go the whole hog and make it bold and bright and colourful.
 That’s what real life should be, after all!"

-In August 2018 the Edinburgh Evening News ran an interview with Humphryes about his restoration of colour film of 1930s Edinburgh.
+In August 2018, the Edinburgh Evening News ran an interview with Humphryes about his restoration of colour film of 1930s Edinburgh.

-In 2015 Humphryes colourised the cover of Mark Iveson's biographical reference book Cursed Horror Stars.
+In 2015, Humphryes colourised the cover of Mark Iveson's biographical reference book Cursed Horror Stars.

-In 2012 Humphryes wrote a treatise on Doctor Who entitled 'Teatime and an Open Mind' for the non-fiction book You and Who.
+In 2012, Humphryes wrote a treatise on Doctor Who entitled 'Teatime and an Open Mind' for the non-fiction book You and Who.
 The book's editor J. R. Southall wrote in Starburst Magazine, "That internet legend from YouTube, known usually as BabelColour, submitted a much longer essay.
 It was an excellent piece of writing, and very important for a couple of reasons... it kind of gave the whole project a feeling of legitimacy.
 Now I could tell people that Stuart Humphryes had made a submission already, and even quote an extract from it as an example".
 In November 2014 Humphryes was one of the "big names in the Whovian community" interviewed by the Houston Press for his positive critical opinion of Series 8 of Doctor Who.

-In 2005 Humphryes colourised Tele-snaps for issue 2 of Nothing at the End of the Lane – the magazine of Doctor Who Research and Restoration – in which he was interviewed about his colourisation work.
+In 2005, Humphryes colourised Tele-snaps for issue 2 of Nothing at the End of the Lane – the magazine of Doctor Who Research and Restoration – in which he was interviewed about his colourisation work.
 He returned to this publication in 2008 to colourise the cover of their omnibus reprint of issues 1 and 2.